pablo-chacon/dede-protocol/README.md

 DeDe uses NFTs as non-speculative infrastructure, not for art, not for collectibles.

-An NFT is simply a digital record of ownership for something non-fungible (i.e., unique and indivisible).
+An NFT is simply a globally unique, transferable state container.
+Unlike fungible assets such as ETH or BTC, an NFT represents exactly one indivisible object and carries authority through ownership.

-Unlike ETH or BTC (which are fungible and can be split), an NFT always refers to one unique object.
+In DeDe, the parcel NFT binds together:

-In DeDe, the NFT parcel stores:
+* **parcelId**

-* parcelId
+* **lifecycleState**
-* lifecycleState
+* **escrow authority**
-* encrypted or hashed pickup/dropoff data
+* **encrypted or hashed pickup/dropoff data**
-* route hash and evidence digest
+* **optional route hash and evidence digest**

-DeDe does not “put the package on-chain.”
-The NFT anchors the parcel’s identity and lifecycle in a verifiable, tamper-proof way.
+The protocol does not put the physical package on chain.
+The NFT anchors the parcel’s identity and lifecycle in a public, tamper-resistant state machine.

-If someone tries to spoof it, the metadata won’t match, fraud becomes detectable by design, not by policy.
+Possession of the NFT represents the right to advance the parcel lifecycle and finalize settlement.
+When physical custody changes, authority changes by transferring the token.
+No identity continuity, account system, or trusted coordinator is required.

-* This same primitive can apply to:
+This same primitive can apply to:

 * Title deeds
 * Vehicle ownership
 * Event tickets
 * Physical access credentials

-The NFT model provides a deterministic, auditable, and trustless lifecycle, ideal for physical-world assets that change hands.
+In all cases, the NFT is not a representation of value or meaning.
+It is a deterministic capability that binds authority, state, and settlement to a single non-fungible object.

 ---